On Spotting a Zombie in the Kroger in Carollton

 Stuck in my house for the last two weeks weeks since the March lockdown, I am painfully aware of stuff.
 Piles of it.
 Clothes.
 Toys.
 Charger cables.
 Art supplies.
 Tupperware.
 Mail.
 The average American house holds 300,000 items.
 Twenty-five percent of Americans with two-car garages can’t park their cars in them.
 We are probably above average consumers.
 What to do with all of this stuff in a pandemic?
 Sell it on eBay to raise extra cash?
 Barter for food?
 Open our own dollar store?

 How useful is any of this stuff in a worst-case pandemic scenario.
 If I was forced to grow my own food, for example, could I MacGyver an irrigation system from any of this plastic bric-a-brac lying around my house?
 Could I make anything useful?
 An animal trap, maybe.
 A crossbow?
 Definitely not.

 Plastic is not a thing I think about normally.
-It is ubiquitous, invisible, except in those moments when my environmental consciousness rises up to remind me of where plastic comes from and where it will eventually end up.
+It is ubiquitous, invisible, except in those moments when my environmental consciousness rears up to remind me of where plastic comes from and where it will eventually end up.
 But the coronavirus has forced us to think about invisible things in new ways.
 It changes our relationship to matter itself.
-Now, when I think about plastic, I think about the life of COVID-19 on surfaces.
+Now, when I think about plastic, I think about the lifespan of COVID-19 on surfaces.